Progress Trackers

 You can click a student's name in the tracker to see only that student's tracker - great for individual discussions or parent-teacher conferences.
 You can also click "Post to Student Portal" so that students and parents can monitor it at any time and have insight into the areas they can improve.

 Pro Tip: The best way to use the tracker is to engage students several times per week (for example, with clickers on the fly) so you can quickly spot stagnant or downward-trending students and intervene while concepts are fresh.
-Many teachers have seen record student growth with this easy routine.
+Many teachers have seen record student growth with this strategy.

 How to Add Assessments to the Progress Tracker

-1. There are 4 easy ways to add assessments to the Progress Tracker:
+1. There are three easy ways to add assessments to the Progress Tracker:

-• When you click End Session to end an assessment or engagement activity, you'll see a prompt letting you easily add the session to the tracker right away.
+Any time you finish an assessment: When you click End Session, you'll see a prompt letting you easily add the session to the tracker right away.

-• Or, go to Reports > Sessions > Actions > Add to Progress Tracker.
+In the Reports tab: Go to Reports > Sessions > (find your session) > Actions > Add to Progress Tracker.

-• Or, go to Reports > Sessions > Actions > Edit Key & Standards.
+- After you Edit Key or Standards for a report: Go to Reports > Sessions > (find your session) > Actions > Edit Key & Standards.
 When you make your changes and click Save, you'll be prompted to add the session to the tracker.

 2. When you add an assessment, you’ll see a confirmation dialog.
 If everything looks ok, click “Create Tracker” or "Add to Tracker" and your session will be added to the tracker for the class and body of standards.